Have you ever thought about going abroad during your teacher training programme?

 Mainly through the bilingual lessons and the all-day concept.

-No. Because I wasn't allowed to be present in the school building due to Corona.
-Unfortunately, that was not possible.
+No. Unfortunately, because I wasn't allowed to be in the school building due to coronavirus, that wasn't possible.

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

-In a semester abroad at university, it would certainly have been easier, but unfortunately not for me during the internship, because you hardly get to know people your own age.
-I then went on to use the app Bumble BF - that was great, but you tend to get to know other newcomers through it.
+It would certainly have been easier during a semester abroad at university, but unfortunately not for me during my internship, as you hardly get to know people of the same age.
+I then used the Bumble BF app - that was great, but you're more likely to get to know other newcomers.
 The Viennese like to keep to themselves ;-)

 How high was the cost of living at your internship location?

-Definitely the Corona crisis and everything that went along with it: the lockdown, the attendance ban during the internship, the travel restrictions (no one could visit us, we couldn't leave - except for June and July), the contact restrictions (we couldn't meet anyone), no club scene/nightlife.
-That made everything very difficult, but looking back, we still had a great time in Vienna.
+Definitely the corona crisis and everything that came with it: the lockdown, the ban on attending internships, the travel restrictions (no one could visit us, we couldn't go anywhere except for June and July), the contact restrictions (we couldn't get to know anyone), no club scene/nightlife.
+It all made things very difficult, but looking back, we still had a great time in Vienna.

 What did you miss most from Germany?